How To Remove Self-Tanner Stains & Streaks

 For smaller mistakes — places like your palms, knuckles, or the lone errant streak — grab a wedge of lemon and rub.
 You might have to do this a few times, but lemon juice is pretty darn good at bleaching out the orange.

-And finally, are there special products you can buy for just this very purpose?
+Are there special products you can buy for just this very purpose?
 OF COURSE THERE ARE.
 I’ve never used them — the oil and lemon have always worked well enough for me, and now that I use the lotions instead of full-strength tanners, I haven’t had any problems that took more than 24 hours to fade and self-correct.
-But for the sake of covering this topic from every angle, there’s St. Tropez Self-Tan Remover, which seems to be meant primarily for your palms.
+But for the sake of covering this topic from every angle, there’s St. Tropez Tan Remover Prep .
 MODEL Co also makes one, though from the description it sounds like a grapefruit scrub.
 Which…you could also just buy a grapefruit scrub, or make your own sugar scrub with grapefruit or lemon juice.

 If you decide to try the spray tan again, definitely make sure you’ve got the supplies for fixing mistakes at home, and try to make your appointments at a minimum of three days BEFORE your event.
 And don’t wear deodorant AT ALL.
 Even regular-strength deodorant will repel the dye and you’ll end up with the weirdly-white pits.
 (And some deodorants will stain your pits GREEN when mixed with self-tanner.
 So go smelly on spray-tan appointment days.)